KrishnaswamyLab/PHATE/README.md

 #### Installation

-1. The MATLAB version of PHATE can be accessed by running the following from a terminal:
+The MATLAB version of PHATE can be accessed by running the following from a terminal:

     git clone --recursive git://github.com/KrishnaswamyLab/PHATE.git
     cd PHATE/Matlab

-2. Add the PHATE/Matlab directory to your MATLAB path.
+Then, add the PHATE/Matlab directory to your MATLAB path.

 Installation of PHATE should take no more than five minutes.